sensu/sensu-docs/content/sensu-core/1.8/migration.md

 The translator stores all check extended attributes in the check metadata annotation named `sensu.io.json_attributes`.
 See the [check reference][56] for more information about using labels and annotations in check definitions.

-#### Check plugins

-Within the Sensu Plugins org, see individual plugin READMEs for compatibility status with Sensu Go.
-If you're doing a side-by-side migration, Sensu-Go-compatible plugins installed outside of opt/sensu will work with Sensu Go agents.
-Otherwise, you can re-install your check plugins onto your Sensu agent nodes using `sensu-install`; see the [guide][22] to installing the `sensu-install` tool for use with Sensu Go.

-Although not required to run Sensu Go, we recommend installing plugins with [assets](#activate-assets) where possible.

 ### 3. Translate filters

-Ruby eval logic used in Sensu 1.x filters has been replaced with JavaScript expressions in Sensu Go, opening up powerful possibilities to filter events based on occurrences and other event attributes.
+Ruby eval logic used in Sensu 1.x filters has been replaced with JavaScript expressions in Sensu Go, opening up powerful possibilities to combine filters with [filter assets][65].
 As a result, you'll need to rewrite your Sensu 1.x filters in Sensu Go format.

 First, review your 1.x handlers to see which filters are being used.
-Then, using the [filter reference][57] and [guide to using filters][58], re-write your filters using Sensu Go expressions.
+Then, using the [filter reference][57] and [guide to using filters][58], re-write your filters using Sensu Go expressions and [event data][66].
 Also check out the [blog post][59] for a deep dive into Sensu Go filter capabilities.

 {{< highlight shell >}}
 # Sensu 1.x hourly filter